khulnasoft/integrations-core/agent_metrics/README.md

 ### Installation

-The Agent Metrics integration, based on the [go_expvar][1] check, is included in the [Datadog Agent][2] package, so you don't need to install anything else on your servers.
+The Agent Metrics integration, based on the [go_expvar][1] check, is included in the [Khulnasoft Agent][2] package, so you don't need to install anything else on your servers.

 ### Configuration